 Botox® and Medical Aesthetics are growing in popularity, especially with the high population of baby boomers reaching a certain age and demanding to look and feel better.
 Overall, NP’s who make the jump from traditional hospital and clinical jobs to the aesthetic field may feel happier, more useful and more financially stable thanks to the profitability and popularity of this booming industry.

-Treatment with Botox® injections have changed dramatically over the years.
+Treatment with Botox® injections has changed dramatically over the years.
 In the past, only plastic surgeons were the ones who could administer Botox® injections.
 This has changed quite a bit and these days nurse practitioners, as well as general practitioners who have received the comprehensive training can administer Botox® injections.
 Treatment indications are not just cosmetic and even include medical conditions such as spastic paralysis, cerebral palsy and blepharospasm, all of which fall under different medical specialties.
 Nurse practitioners are now forming a part of this elite group of individuals who can provide Botox® injection services.

 What is Botox?